 In 2007/8 I was Adelaide thinker in residence and recommended the creation of a new organisation, TACSI, the Australia Centre for Social Innovation.
 Now led by Carolyn Curtis, this has grown into an impressive organisation working across Australia and the region – a model of combining creativity and practical impact.

-I’ve had the good fortune to work with many innovators around the world, for example chairing an advisory committee for Won Soon Park, the Mayor of Seoul, who has been a great champion, and achieved an extraordinary amount in his city of 11 million people.
+I’ve had the good fortune to work with many innovators around the world, for example chairing an advisory committee for Won Soon Park, the Mayor of Seoul, who was a great champion, and achieved an extraordinary amount in his city of 11 million people.

 One of my favourite outputs on this field was the ‘Open Book of Social Innovation’ (written with Robin Murray and Julie Simon), which tried to document hundreds of methods in use around the world and put them into a coherent framework.
 Some of the theory is summarised in essays I wrote for recent books - Social Innovation from Palgrave (edited by Alex Nicholls and Alex Murdoch); and Challenge Social Innovation (from Springer).

 This is a field that is bubbling with energy and ideas – and truly global in nature, with pioneers all over the world, from India to Colombia, Brazil to Korea.
 In early 2017 I published an overview of what had been achieved and priorities for the next decade.
 My latest book – ‘Social Innovation: how societies find the power to change’ - came out late in 2019 providing an overview of social innovation and bringing together updated versions of many of the pieces I’ve written.